antonioscardace/Tina/README.md

 ## Data Preparation

-This process involves several key steps.
-Initially, the dataset is [accessed](https://adni.loni.usc.edu/data-samples/access-data/) and prepared.
-Detailed instructions for these steps can be found in the [project report](/docs/report.pdf).
-In essence, the process includes accessing the **T1-weighted** brain MRI dataset, selecting MRIs specifically for **CN** and **AD** diagnoses, cleaning and sampling the dataset to ensure a maximum of two MRIs per patient, and organizing the dataset into the necessary directories.
+To prepare the dataset for training and testing, start by [downloading](https://adni.loni.usc.edu/data-samples/access-data/) the metadata for **T1-weighted** brain MRI images from ADNI, selecting MRIs specifically for **CN** and **AD** diagnoses.
+Save this metadata to `/data/raw/collection.csv`.
+Next, filter and clean this dataset using the [dataset-prep](/notebooks/01-dataset-prep.ipynb) notebook, ensuring that no more than two MRIs per patient are selected.
+Extract the relevant image IDs from the cleaned dataset.
+With these image IDs, create a collection on the **USC IDA** platform and download the corresponding `.zip` files containing the MRI scans to the `/data/images/` directory.
+Once the images are downloaded, run the [bash scripts](/data/images/) to extract and organize the MRI scans.
+More info is available in the [project report](/docs/report.pdf).

 Each MRI undergoes preprocessing, resulting in a normalized, skull-stripped, and corrected brain MRI.
 After the scans were extracted and organised, a preprocessing script was used to complete the following steps for each image, taking approximately 2 minutes per image: